Attention:

 We no longer provide support for DVD player models 747, 427, or earlier models, including downloading filters to a FilterStik USB drive.

 We have retired Filter downloads for the FilterStik USB drive.
-Filters for physical media are only available with the 1126 Blu-ray player.
-See the FAQ article for purchase details.
+Filters for physical media are only available for the Blu-ray player.
+For purchase details, see the FAQ article

 Fixing Early or Delayed Mutes and Skips